Punjab National Bank: $1.8 billion fraud rattles Indian lenders

 Investors also dumped shares in other big players in India's financial system, which has been burdened with bad loans and needed a $32 billion bailout last year.

-State Bank of India, the country's biggest lender, dropped nearly 2.5%, while Bank of India was down more than 6% by Wednesday afternoon.
+State Bank of India, the country's biggest lender, dropped more than 4%, while Bank of India was down more than 8% by Wednesday afternoon.
+The banks did not immediately respond to requests for comment.

-Police in Mumbai didn't immediately respond to a request for comment, while the country's central bank, the Reserve Bank of India, declined to comment.
+The country's central bank, the Reserve Bank of India, declined to comment.

+Police in Mumbai told CNNMoney that the case had been escalated to India's Central Bureau of Investigation (CBI), but did not provide further details.

 -- Srishti Jaswal contributed to this report